Ultra980/danora-linux/README.md

 If you want to install Danora on top of an existing Fedora Kinoite/Silverblue installation, follow the steps below.
 > Note: Danora WILL install the KDE Plasma Desktop Enviorment, even if installed on top of Silverblue

-Warning: This is experimental on our upstream distro, `Kinoite`, so try it first in a VM.
+Warning: This is experimental on our upstream distro, `ublue`, so try it first in a VM.
 You have been warned!

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ultra980/danora:latest